element-foundation/construction-paper/construction-paper/Construction-Paper.md

 <small>*Table 3*</small>

 <sub>* Calculations in this example do not take into account gas fees, slippage, or trading fees to maintain simplicity.
-View [Appendix C](#c-compounding-and-yield-with-element) to see how the equations used to generate the data in Table 3 are derived and for analysis on compounding with real-world values.</sub>
+View [Appendix C](#c-compounding-and-yield-with-element) to see how the equations used to generate the data in Table 3 are derived and for further analysis on compounding with real-world values.</sub>

 | Final Redeemed Balance | Net Gain | Adjusted APY |
 | -------- | -------- | -------- |
 | 16.9 ETH     | 4.9 ETH     | **69%**    |

 After 10 cycles of yield token compounding, Jonny gains exposure to 6.5x as much yield of his initial balance.
 Jonny has essentially gained 6.5x leverage.
 The 65.13 ETH of exposure at 20% APY yields 13.02 ETH.
 He has 3.87 ETH in principal, giving him a total of 16.9 ETH.
-If he had traditionally invested his 10 ETH, without capital efficiency, he would have 12 ETH at the end of the year.
+If he had invested his 10 ETH traditionally, without capital efficiency, he would have 12 ETH at the end of the year.
 Through yield token compounding, Jonny has netted 4.9 ETH and increased his yield from 20% APY to 69% APY.
 Jonny could continue the cycles of yield token compounding to boost his APY further.

 #### Flash Loans to Further Leverage
 Yield token compounding can be achieved more efficiently via flash loans.
 In the table above, the 10th cycle of compounding leaves 3.87 ETH in available capital.
 This means the total capital expended was the difference, 6.13 ETH.
 The 10 compounding operations could be achieved via a flash loan with 6.13 ETH of capital.
 In the example above, it would take 6.13 ETH to gain exposure to 65.1 ETH in yield, effectively providing 10.6x leverage without liquidation risk.

 #### Market Effects
-Yield token compounding is a significant force in the Element ecosystem.
+Yield token compounding will be a significant force in the Element ecosystem.
 It produces sell pressure and increases the APY of the PTs.
 In the example above, the compounder received 69% APY on ETH.
 In a competitive market, a compounder may be satisfied with 30% APY.
-In this case, the compounder would now be able to sell their principal for a higher discount, driving fixed rate yield higher.
+In this case, the compounder would now be able to sell their principal for a higher discount, driving the fixed rate yield higher.

 #### Deeper Discussion
 Before going deeper into yield token compounding, read through the Appendix, [Section C](#c-compounding-and-yield-with-element) and [Section D](#d-yield-token-compounding-formulation), which provides an in-depth look into the analysis of its profitability and market effects.
-The analysis takes into account the effect of gas fees, slippage, term length, and liquidity in the compounding process.
+The analysis takes into account the effects of gas fees, slippage, term length, and liquidity in the compounding process.
 It also analyzes some of the risks not covered in this general writeup.
-Further, [Section D](#d-yield-token-compounding-formulation) explores a closed-form solution that can enable bots to partake in yield token compounding quickly.
+Further, [Section D](#d-yield-token-compounding-formulation) explores a closed-form solution that can enable bots to partake in yield token compounding.

 ### 5.3 Sell Yield Tokens and Principal Tokens for Profit
 To illustrate leveraging or yield token compounding from a different perspective, the following graph shows the profitability of one leverage or compound operation depending on the current fixed rate of the PTs.
 The compound operation illustrated in the table below takes 10 ETH as input.
 The expenditure column is the total ETH lost by selling the minted YTs at a discount, aka the expenditure.